zedapp/zed/README.md

-Zed
+Caelum
 ===

-Welcome to Zed, a code editor built using web technologies, designed to rethink some of the assumptions that underly most editors today.
+Welcome to Caelum, a code editor built using web technologies, designed to rethink some of the assumptions that underly most editors today.
 Some of the editor's core features are the features it does **not** have: